nical/misc/flatten/benches/readme.md

 `Hain` is an implementation of [Hain's paper: Precise flattening of cubic bézier curve segments](http://www.cccg.ca/proceedings/2004/36.pdf).

-`Sedeberg` is a fixed step flattening algorithm using Wang's formula to compute the number of subdivisions required to satisfy the tolerance parameter.
+`Wang` is a fixed step flattening algorithm using Wang's formula to compute the number of subdivisions required to satisfy the tolerance parameter.

 `Fwd-diff` is a simple implementation of forward differencing using Wang's formulat to compute the fixed flattening step.